 For CEOs, they are not sure of the critical steps needed to move forward.
 Ultimately, the goal is to establish Generation 4.
-As a CEO, you now need to understand in an objective way, where your company is positioned today and at deeper level by using this complimentary CEO Analysis Tool.
+As a CEO, you now need to understand in an objective way, where your company is positioned today and at deeper level how to achieve improvement to Generation 4.

-This tool has been established to provide you with real insights into your sales function.
+Download this eBook and gain real insights into your to guide the improvement.
 It asks you the questions that open conversations around your business and provides you with feedback on improvements that most likely need to be undertaken — a more granular understanding enabling early-stage conversations about the sales function area.